Marathon: Marathon races

 Annually, more than 800 marathons are organized worldwide.
 Some of these belong to the Association of International Marathons and Distance Races (AIMS) which has grown since its foundation in 1982 to embrace over 300 member events in 83 countries and territories.
-The marathons of Berlin, Boston, Chicago, London, New York City and Tokyo form the biennial World Marathon Majors series, awarding $500,000 annually to the best overall male and female performers in the series.
+The marathons of Berlin, Boston, Chicago, London, New York City, Tokyo and Sydney form the World Marathon Majors series, awarding $500,000 annually to the best overall male and female performers in the series.

 In 2006, the editors of Runner's World selected a "World's Top 10 Marathons", in which the Amsterdam, Honolulu, Paris, Rotterdam, and Stockholm marathons were featured along with the five original World Marathon Majors events (excluding Tokyo).
 Other notable large marathons include United States Marine Corps Marathon, Los Angeles, and Rome.
 The Boston Marathon is the world's oldest annual marathon, inspired by the success of the 1896 Olympic marathon and held every year since 1897 to celebrate Patriots' Day, a holiday marking the beginning of the American Revolution, thereby purposely linking Athenian and American struggle for democracy.
 The oldest annual marathon in Europe is the Košice Peace Marathon, held since 1924 in Košice, Slovakia.
 The historic Polytechnic Marathon was discontinued in 1996.
 The Athens Classic Marathon traces the route of the 1896 Olympic course, starting in Marathon on the eastern coast of Attica, site of the Battle of Marathon of 490 BC, and ending at the Panathenaic Stadium in Athens.

 The Midnight Sun Marathon is held in Tromsø, Norway at 70 degrees north.
-Using unofficial and temporary courses, measured by GPS, races of marathon distance are now held at the North Pole, in Antarctica and over desert terrain.
+Using unofficial and temporary courses measured by GPS, races of marathon distance are now held at the North Pole, in Antarctica, and over desert terrain.
 Other unusual marathons include the Great Wall Marathon on The Great Wall of China, the Big Five Marathon among the safari wildlife of South Africa, the Great Tibetan Marathon – a marathon in an atmosphere of Tibetan Buddhism at an altitude of 3500 m, and the Polar Circle Marathon on the permanent ice cap of Greenland.

 A few marathons cross international and geographical borders.
-The Istanbul Marathon is the only marathon where participants run over two continents (Europe and Asia) during the course of a single event.
+The Istanbul Marathon is the only marathon where participants run over two continents (Europe and Asia) during a single event.
 In the Detroit Free Press Marathon, participants cross the US/Canada border twice.
 The Niagara Falls International Marathon includes one international border crossing, via the Peace Bridge from Buffalo, New York, United States to Fort Erie, Ontario, Canada.
 In the Three Countries Marathon, participants run through Germany, Switzerland and Austria.

-On 20 March 2018, an indoor Marathon took place in the Armory in New York City.
+On 20 March 2018, an indoor Marathon occurred in the Armory in New York City.
 The 200 m track saw a world record in the women's and men's field.
 Lindsey Scherf (USA) set the indoor women's world record with 2:40:55.
 Malcolm Richards (USA) won in 2:19:01 with a male indoor world record.